-Taking a Closer Look with Pet Diagnostics
+Taking a Closer Look with Pet Diagnostics in North Charleston, SC

 A physical exam on its own is not always a sufficient means of fully assessing your pet’s health.
 In cases where we need to diagnose an illness or injury or get a more in-depth look at your pet’s internal systems, pet diagnostics come to the forefront.
 At Charleston Heights Veterinary Clinic, we utilize diagnostics to make sure pets are healthy prior to surgery, help us pinpoint the cause(s) of underlying problems, and check for parasites.
 We also perform routine diagnostics on senior pets to monitor their health and catch disease in its preliminary stages.

 We offer a full range of pet diagnostic services so we can provide for your pet’s needs in every way possible.
 We’re pleased to have technology and resources available that allow us to take extra steps towards treating your pet and keeping them well.
 Our diagnostic services include:

 - Feline heartworm testing

 - Fecal testing